 One of the newest elements of our balanced attack is the Nazarene Hunger and Disaster Fund.
 Money raised for it lessens immediate suffering from disasters such as earthquakes and hurricanes.
 Hours after such tragedies strike, Nazarene Hunger and Disaster funds can be there.

 Yet, natural disasters aren't the only things causing human misery.
 There are also places in this world where people cling to the very margin of existence.
 Hurricanes or earthquakes aren't their main problems.
 Victims of a distorted global economy, they're stranded in the backwaters of a world rolling toward the 21st century.
-Just day-to-day living is for them one continuous disaster.
+Just day-to-day living is, for them, one continuous disaster.
 By helping eliminate chronic malnutrition and pervasive poverty, the Hunger and Disaster Fund aims to make a significant, permanent difference in those people's lives.

 Haiti is a good example.
-It is probably the poorest country in the western hemisphere.
-While Hunger and Disaster money has intervened at famine times, it also finances hog-raising projects.
+It is likely the poorest country in the Western Hemisphere.
+While Hunger and Disaster money has intervened during famine times, it also finances hog-raising projects.
 We've started vocational schools in India.
 These hog-raising projects and vocational schools seek to wipe out chronic poverty and hunger by tearing at their roots.
 In a recent year Hunger and Disaster money provided help in 300 relief and development efforts worldwide.

 In its first four years, Nazarene child sponsorship plans attracted 6,000 sponsors.
 Several child sponsorship plans form a family of programs under the Compassionate Ministries umbrella.
 They are helping Nazarene children in more than three dozen world areas.
 Benefiting are war orphans in Guatemala, malnourished children in Haiti, Native American children, and pastors' children around the world.
 The children are Nazarene children.
 The programs are run by Nazarene missionaries and national workers.